roytouw/Gitlab-Image-Refresher/README.md

 Polls Gitlab image registry for updates for images listed in config.json and updates containers and services using these images.
 Developed for Ubuntu 18.04, other distributions or operated systems not tested.

+<h4> Images </h4>
+Images listed in config.json will be replaced by the new version upon detection of the new version.

+<h4> Services </h4>
+Services that run outdated images will be cleaned up by removing all stopped containers beloning to the service, after which the service will be force-updated to run the newly pulled image.

+<h4> Running Containers </h4>
+Running containers belonging to a service will be updated by force-updating the containing service.
+Containers not belonging to any service will be stopped and removed.
+For each stopped container a new one wil be ran with the updated image.

+<h4> Stopped Containers </h4>
+Stopped containers will be treated the same as running containers.

 <h2>Usage</h2>
 <li>Configure config.json<sup>2</sup>, make sure config.json is in the same folder as main.py</li>